Are triptans more effective for acute migraines?

 Triptans are currently widely underused, and access to the most effective triptans should be promoted globally and international guidelines updated accordingly, researchers argue.

-Migraine affects more than one billion people worldwide and is the leading cause of disability in girls and women aged 15 to 49 years.
+Migraines affect more than one billion people worldwide, with the disorder being the leading cause of disability in girls and women aged 15 to 49 years.
 Numerous drugs are available, but there’s no clear consensus about which ones perform best.

 To address this, researchers trawled scientific databases to identify randomised controlled trials published up to 24 June 2023 that compared licensed oral drugs for treatment of acute migraine in adults.